GrainLearning/HydraxMPM/docs/tutorials/1_granular_column.md

 --8<-- "t1_granular_column.py:38:38"

 ```
-If all went well you should get this output:
+If all went well you should get the following output:

 ```
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~